 Method 1: Correct TCP/IP Settings

-The first method to solve the error DNS server isn’t not responding is by checking and correcting your TCP/IP Settings.
+In most cases we can fix this DNS error by checking and correcting your TCP/IP Settings.
 Follow these steps to do so:

 Step1.
 Go to Start menu and type Network in the search box.
 Open Network and Sharing Center from results.